 All diagnostic imaging must be performed by an Affiliated Provider and meet applicable eligibility criteria.
-Unless you are advised otherwise by Southern Cross and/or your Affiliated Provider, we will pay 100% of the amount charged by your Affiliated Provider up to the \$10,000 per claims year (in total) listed below.
-Please be aware that not all procedures are available from all Affiliated Providers or in
+Unless you are advised otherwise by Southern Cross and/or your Affiliated Provider, we will pay 100% of the amount charged by your Affiliated Provider up to the \$9,000 per claims year (in total) listed below.
+Please be aware that not all procedures are available from all Affiliated Providers or in all areas.

-\$50 excess per scan applies to each benefit in this section.

-\$10,000 per claims year (in total) for all diagnostic imaging:

-Excludes x-rays performed by a dentist or chiropractor.
-X-ray
+\$9,000 per claims year (in total) for all diagnostic imaging: X-ray Excludes x-rays performed by a dentist or chiropractor.
 Ultrasound Excludes obstetrics and varicose veins (legs) treatment.

-Mammography

-Digital breast tomosynthesis

-Nuclear scanning (scintigraphy)

-Myocardial perfusion scan Must be referred by a Specialist in private practice.

-CT angiogram

-CT coronary angiogram Must be referred by a Specialist in private practice.
+Mammography Digital breast tomosynthesis Nuclear scanning (scintigraphy) Myocardial perfusion scan Must be referred by a Specialist in private practice.
+CT angiogram CT coronary angiogram Must be referred by a Specialist in private practice.
 MR angiogram Must be referred by a Specialist in private practice.
 Computed Axial Tomography (CT scan) Cone Beam Computed Tomography (CBCT) must be referred by a Specialist in private practice.

-Magnetic Resonance Imaging (MRI scan) Must be referred by a Specialist in private practice.

-Positron Emission Tomography / Must be referred by a Specialist in private practice.
-Cover is limited to specific diagnosed cancers and cardiac conditions.
-Computed Tomography (PET/CT)

-HEALTHCARE SERVICE MAXIMUM OTHER TERMS AND CONDITIONS TESTS \$50 excess applies per test to all Tests benefits.
-Eligibility criteria may apply.
-Cardiac tests \$5,000 per claims year (in total) On referral by a Specialist in private practice.
+TECTO 一世に対しない。 こうしょうしょうしょ TESTS Eligibility criteria may apply

+Cardiac tests \$3,750 per claims year (in total) On referral by a Specialist in private practice.